silverfly1992/stereo-matching-dpc/README.md

 `make run`

-The complete code for submitting tasks in the Intel DevCloud environment is placed in the dev folder of the project.
+The complete code for submitting tasks in the Intel DevCloud environment is placed in the "dev" folder of the project.
 The screenshot of the execution result is as follows:

 ![image](https://github.com/silverfly1992/stereo-matching-dpc/blob/main/images/image-20210130094805873.png)